Commemorating OBSSR: A History in Milestones

 August, 2011

-In close partnership with other NIH institutes, the OBSSR develops a training institute designed to build capacity in dissemination and implementation (D&I) research.
-In addition to receiving training in conducting D&I research, participants are expected to return to their home institutions and share what they learned in order to grow the field.
+In close partnership with other NIH institutes, OBSSR develops a training institute designed to build capacity in dissemination and implementation (D&I) research.
+In addition to receiving training in conducting D&I research, participants are expected to return to their home institutions and share what they learned to grow the field.

 • Medication Adherence Research